ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 * `enable_ipv4` determines whether IPv4 DNS lookups are enabled.
 The default is `true`.
 * `enable_ipv6` determines whether IPv6 DNS lookups are enabled.
 The default is `false`.

-If both IPv4 and IPv6 are enabled, $productName$ will prefer IPv6.
-This can have strange effects if $productName$ receives `AAAA` records from a DNS lookup, but the underlying network of the pod doesn't actually support IPv6 traffic.
+If both IPv4 and IPv6 are enabled, Emissary will prefer IPv6.
+This can have strange effects if Emissary receives `AAAA` records from a DNS lookup, but the underlying network of the pod doesn't actually support IPv6 traffic.
 For this reason, the default is IPv4 only.

 An [`Mapping`](../../using/mappings) can override both `enable_ipv4` and `enable_ipv6`, but if either is not stated explicitly in a `Mapping`, the values here are used.
-Most $productName$ installations will probably be able to avoid overriding these settings in Mappings.
+Most Emissary installations will probably be able to avoid overriding these settings in Mappings.

 ##### HTTP/1.0 support